-- U.S. Dream Academy Alumni Kendall Tidwell
+- U.S. Dream Academy Alum Kendall Tidwell

 Advocates for mentoring children of incarcerate parents and underseverd youth.